soleman16/liri-node-app/README.md

 # liri-node-app

+### Running the Program

+To run the program, you have two options:

+1. Simply type `node liri.js` - This will prompt you to select a command and enter a search
+1. Type `node liri.js <command> <search>` - For more information on this option please see the `Commands` section

 ### Commands

 1. concert-this - This will return back a list of events that match the search criteria and will include relevant information for that event.